 This scholarship was established by friends and colleagues of the late William J. Evon, D.D.S.
-It is awarded annually to the most outstanding student in Pharmacology.
-Honours' standing in the subject is required.
-The value of the scholarship is the annual income from the endowment fund.
-First awarded in 1967/68.
+It

 The Federation of Chinese Canadian Professionals (Ontario) Education Foundation Scholarships

 Two annual awards of \$500 each have been established by the F.C.C.P.
 (Ont.)
 Education Foundation.
 These will be given to (1) the most outstanding student in Oral Anatomy in first year; and (2) the most outstanding student in Clinical and Theoretical Periodontics in third year.
 First awarded in 1986.